Back

 Technical co-founder and CTO: what’s the difference

-Technical co-founder is a person with solid development expertise ready to pour cash into the business and hold responsibility for the operations.
-Technical co-founders are responsible for product development and restrain non-technical co-founder’s fantasy, marking the boundaries of what is possible and what’s not.
+A technical co-founder is someone with solid development expertise ready to pour cash into the business and hold responsibility for the operations.
+Technical co-founders are responsible for product development and restrain the non-technical co-founder’s fantasies, marking the boundaries of what is possible and what’s not.
 At the same time, both of them make strategic decisions.

 The technical + non-technical founder duo works well because:

-2. The second one needs support: a technical co-founder invests money and fulfills the development task pool.
-Meanwhile, the non-technical co-founder focuses on marketing, customer acquisition, and search of investors.
+2. The second one needs support: a technical co-founder without technical skills invests money and fulfills the development task pool.
+Meanwhile, the co-founder focuses on marketing, customer acquisition, and search for investors.

-CTO (Chief Technology Officer) is also a skilled developer with experience in team leading.
+The CTO (Chief Technology Officer) is also a skilled developer with experience in team leading.
 As opposed to a technical co-founder, they don’t own part of the company but simply work for a salary.
-Accordingly, CTOs don’t take any strategic decisions.
-They consult, suggest, and take part in discussions, but don’t hold the veto right like co-founders.
-You need a CTO for hiring and managing developers and representing your company at tech conferences when needed.
+Accordingly, CTOs don’t make any strategic decisions.
+They consult, suggest, and participate in discussions, but don’t hold the veto right like co-founders.
+You need a CTO to hire and manage developers and represent your company at tech conferences when needed.

 Why is it better to find a technical co-founder?

-If you have neither a technical co-founder, nor a CTO, then most probably you will outsource product development.
+If you have neither a technical co-founder nor a CTO, then most probably, you will outsource product development.
 With such an approach, you’d need to clearly understand technical requirements and control intermediate results to get the desired product.
 It’s impossible to accomplish that without technical expertise.
-Experienced investors are aware of it and prefer to invest in startups with a technical co-founder on board.
+Experienced investors are aware of this and prefer to invest in startups with a technical co-founder on board.
 In that way, it’s clear who will take care of the startup development process.
-Also, judging by the co-founder’s profile you can forecast if they can bring the project to release at all.
+Also, judging by the co-founder’s profile, you can forecast if they can bring the project to release at all.

 Focus on your strengths